Flagsmith/flagsmith-docs/docs/deployment/overview.md

 ## InfluxDB

 Flagsmith has a soft dependency on InfluxDB to store time-series data.
-You dont need to configure Influx to run the platform, but SDK traffic and flag analytics will not work without it being set up and configured correctly.
+You don't need to configure Influx to run the platform, but SDK traffic and flag analytics will not work without it being set up and configured correctly.
 Once your docker-compose is running: